mutagen-io/mutagen/README.md

   ongoing and propagate that deletion.
 That being said, Mutagen makes every effort to avoid synchronizing while concurrent changes are ongoing, instead waiting for the filesystem to stabilize.

+<sup>1</sup> This behavior is currently limited to POSIX systems, but should be
+coming to Windows systems soon.

 You might have guessed that Mutagen's closest cousin is the [Unison](http://www.cis.upenn.edu/~bcpierce/unison) file synchronization tool.